Jupiter's Metastable Companions: Results

-We used numerical integrations of observationally-derived orbits and 999 clones within the orbital uncertainty region ($\simeq$11.6 million state vectors) to search for semimajor axis oscillation around Jupiter's value of 5.20~au as well as resonant argument libration for periods of time long enough ($>$1~kyr) to distinguish transient co-orbital capture or non-resonant behavior from primordial Trojan stability \citep{Greenstreetetal2020,Alexandersenetal2013,Alexandersenetal2021}.
-This calculation required approximately 20 CPU years on a Beowulf cluster at the University of British Columbia.
 We securely identify the transient co-orbitals and non-resonant objects in the sample of 11,581 objects in the `near-Jupiter population' (i.e., semimajor axes $a=$4.5--5.9~au, within $\simeq2$ jovian Hill sphere radii of Jupiter's $a_J$).
-We classify objects as belonging to one of the following dynamical classes based on their fraction of resonant clones and resonant time scales: ``Trojans", ``Transients", ``Non-Resonant", or ``Insecure" (see Figure~\ref{fig_ae} caption, Methods, and Table~\ref{ExD_table1} for details).
+We classify objects as belonging to one of the following dynamical classes based on their fraction of resonant clones and resonant time scales: ``Trojans", ``Transients", ``Non-Resonant", or ``Insecure" (see Figure~\ref{fig_ae} caption, Sections~\ref{subsec:app_res_island_class} and \ref{subsec:app_res_sticking_times}, and Table~\ref{table:num_in_class} for details).
 Figure~\ref{fig_ae} shows the semimajor axis vs eccentricity distribution of the sample of near-Jupiter objects along with our classifications.
 The ``Trojans" (objects for which $\geq$95\% of the 1000 clones remain in the 1:1 jovian resonance for 0.5~Myr) are deemed long-term stable and have not been integrated beyond this time scale; in the future we will extend these integrations to 4~Gyr to study the stability of these objects on Solar System time scales.
 All other objects (``transient", ``non-resonant", and ``insecure") have been integrated for time scales long enough that all 1000 clones have left the resonance; these integration time scales range from a few hundred years for the non-resonant objects to up to $\sim$2~Gyr for the transient co-orbitals.
 We note that some ``transient" or ``insecure" objects can become trapped in the 1:1 resonance multiple times during the integrations.
 We base our classifications on the start of the integrations (i.e., the current time) and do not discuss (rare) multiple resonant traps in this paper.